-Always set the parking brake fully

-and latch the gearshift in park (P).
-Turn the ignition to the off position and remove the key whenever you leave your vehicle.
+WARNING: Apply the parking brake, shift into park (P), switch the ignition off and remove the key before you leave your vehicle.
+Failure to follow this instruction could result in personal injury or death.

-Do not apply the brake pedal and accelerator pedal simultaneously.

-Applying both pedals simultaneously for more than three seconds will limit engine rpm, which may result in difficulty maintaining speed in traffic and could lead to serious injury.
+WARNING: Do not apply the brake pedal and accelerator pedal simultaneously.
+Applying both pedals simultaneously for more than a few seconds will limit engine performance, which may result in difficulty maintaining speed in traffic and could lead to serious injury.